heptarch/heptarch.github.io/drafts/portfolio.md

 P^* = \Omega B_{k^*}, \quad k^* = \text{argmax}_k\,\mu_k.
 $$

-This doesn't seem quite right, so what have we missed?
+Putting all your eggs in one basket seems like a bad idea.
+What have we missed?

 <div style="background-color: #cfc ; padding: 10px; border: 1px
 solid green; line-height:1.5">